10 Levels for Body Movements with Functional Movement Training

 Compare a conventional squat as practiced in most gyms with a squat whereby the spine is kept vertical to prevent the lower back muscles from doing unnecessary overtime.
 Unlike the squats seen at the gym, aim to keep the spine vertical at all times.
 Under no circumstances should this half squat or the following full squat with vertical spine be used in weight lifting.

-Example of Half Squat in Practice
+Example of Half Squat and Relevé in Practice

 Take a kitchen worktop.
 To comfortably work at a worktop it should be at your hip-bone height which is just below the elbows when your arms are hanging down.
+Unfortunately kitchen worktops are all built to a standard 90 cm from the floor.
+So unless you can afford to have a bespoke kitchen built you are going to have to adjust your body height to be most comfortable.

-Too Low for Tall People
+Kitchen Top Too Low for Tall People

-Too High for Short People
+Kitchen Top Too High for Short People

-If it the worktop is too high, the tomato juice drips down your forearms.
+If the worktop is too high, the tomato juice drips down your forearms.
 In this case rise up onto the ball of the feet (relevé) to raise the height of your body.

 6. Full Squat